-Once we have left EU, it’s likely that access to EU research grants will come to an end.
-Although this will effect only a proportion of BASDA members, we will be exploring the alternative options for R & D and business development as we believe these are particularly valuable for new and growing software development companies.
+Now that the UK has left EU, access to EU research grants has come to an end.
+Although this will affect only a proportion of BASDA members, we will be exploring the alternative options for Research & Development (R&D) as we believe these are particularly valuable for new and growing software development companies.

 News and Insights

 Keep up to date with Industry News and Insights from across the BASDA membership.